-The leader must always remember that there is a line of riders behind him / her, and all actions should take that into account when on the road.
+The leader must always remember that there is a line of riders behind him/her, and all actions should take that into account when on the road.

-- When crossing intersections / turning left across oncoming traffic, try to ensure that traffic allows for others in the group to cross, as well - This may not be possible on busy roads.
-In those cases, notify the riders that they should go through, in turn, when it is safe to do so.
+- When crossing intersections with no stop lights or turning left across oncoming traffic, try to ensure that traffic allows for others in the group to cross, as well, and try to stay together as a group, with no gaps - This may not be possible on busy roads.
+In those cases, notify the riders that they should go through (behind you, of course), in turn, when it is safe to do so.
 After crossing through the intersection, maintain a slow pace (1/2 target speed) until receiving word that all have made it safely through the intersection - At intersections controlled by stop lights, utilize crosswalk pedestrian signals to gauge how much time remains before a stoplight turns red

-"Walk" = good chance entire group will get through
+"Walk" = good chance the entire group will get through

-"Flashing Don't' Walk" = time is running out, continue through but be prepared to hear "Off the back!" and react accordingly
+Flashing "Don't Walk" = time is running out; continue through but be prepared to hear "Off the back!" and react accordingly